Sakaow/newcapstone/readme.md

 ```

-To hide your API KEY from uploaded it to git repository then put the `.env` file into the `.gitignore` file.
+To hide your API KEY from uploaded it to git repository then put the `config.js` file into the `.gitignore` file.

 ### Installation